arXiv/arxiv-docs/about/people/leadership_team.md

     name: Alison Fromme
     position: Community Engagement and Membership Coordinator
     bio: |
       Alison coordinates the outreach and development program and communication strategies.
 She engages educational institutions in arXiv’s membership program and implements fundraising strategies, including grant writing and giving campaigns.
-Alison is a professional science writer with an M.S. in biology.
+Alison is a professional science writer with an M.S. in zoology.
   steinn:
     name: Steinn Sigurdsson
     position: Scientific Director